-In situations involving "orphan" sites (sites where the person or business that caused the contamination either cannot be identified or does not have the resources to pay for their share of cleanup costs), investigation and remediation costs are paid with federal and/or state funds.
-In FY10, 101 orphan sites were activated for investigation and/or cleanup.
-At the end of FY10, there were 573 orphan sites waiting on the inactive list.
+In situations involving "orphan" sites (sites where the person or business that caused the contamination either cannot be identified or located or does not have the resources to pay for their share of cleanup costs), investigation and remediation costs are paid with federal and/or state funds.
+In FY11, 21 orphan sites were activated for investigation and/or cleanup.
+As of September 2, 2011, there were 528 orphan sites waiting on the inactive list.